This document provides answers to the most frequently asked questions about Cloud Manager in AEM as a Cloud Service.

 1.0.0.
 Increase the version each time you deploy to production.

 Cloud Manager automatically adds its version to stage and production builds and creates a git branch.
 No special configuration is required.
-If you do not set a maven version as described previously, the deployment will still succeed and a version will automatically be set.
+If you do not set a maven version as described previously, the deployment still succeeds and a version is automatically set.

 See this git resource for more details.

 The most common reason for a deployment to fail is due to insufficient permissions for the

 sling-distribution-importer user.
 In this situation, the deploy step fails during a Cloud Manager deployment and errors such as the following are generated.